 Case managed clients may be assessed a co-payment based upon ability to pay.

-If you are interested in volunteering with MFCS' Senior Services Department, please contact:
+If you are interested in volunteering with MFCS' Senior Services program, please contact:

 Ms. Christine is a 64 year old female who was referred to MFCS due to self-neglect.